TrshPuppy/obsidian-notes/PEH/recon/breached-credentials.md

 ## Methodology:
 Gather credentials connected to a target and create a collection of interwoven info which you can use to craft an exploit against them.

-For example, finding a hashed password and using it in susequent searches can give you additional results and connections to the target.
+For example, finding a hashed password and using it in subsequent searches can give you additional results and connections to the target.
 ## [Breach Parse](cybersecurity/tools/recon/breach-parse.md):
 A [tool](https://github.com/hmaverickadams/breach-parse) written by Heath Adams which can search through large collections of breached data.
 ### Usage: